The recent COVID-19 pandemic has forced many of us to stay home.

 Walks give your pup exercise and allow them to burn off some energy.
 And, they’ll give you both some much-need fresh air!

 Can’t go on walks?

-If you are sick, you shouldn’t be going outside.
+If you are sick, you shouldn’t go outside.
 But your dog still needs fresh air.